aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listformat/listlevelnumber/_index.md

 ### Remarks

-In Word documents, lists may consist of 1 or 9 levels, numbered 0 to 8.Has effect only when the [`List`](../list) property is set to reference a valid list.
+In Word documents, lists may consist of 1 or 9 levels, numbered 0 to 8.

+Has effect only when the [`List`](../list) property is set to reference a valid list.

 ### Examples